Grant and Directing

 Regardless of the reviews though, I do like to think of myself as a creative and exciting director who is always trying to achieve originality in all aspects of a film’s production.

 I started my career as a camera assistant and worked my way up through the camera department ranks which has allowed me to work with – and learn from – some of my favourite directors and cinematographers.
 It really was a great experience as it allowed me to sneakily ask questions and advice from those more experienced to aid my own films.
+I’ve assisted on around 50 features, 150 commercials and over 100 hour long TV episodes.

 I’ve been lucky enough to work with Ken Loach, Danny Boyle, Jonathan Glazer, Stephen Soderbergh, George Clooney, Neil Marshall, Christopher Doyle, Anthony Dod Mantle and the ‘blue’ television ‘comedian’ Jim Davidson who were all amazing to learn from.
 Well, maybe less so Jim.
 And I’ve been lucky to watch the process of them directing actors such as Scarlett Johansson, Bob Hoskins, Brad Pitt, Rutger Hauer, Keira Knightley, Adrien Brody, Daniel Craig, Halle Berry, Anne Hathaway and the “hilarious” television star Jack Whitehall.
 All amazing experiences which I’ve been incredibly honoured to have observed.
+Especially Whitehall.

 Anyway, more about me and my films…